Founded for the care of those with learning difficulties

 Family continues the tradition of care

-John Langdon-Down died, much honoured, in 1896.
-He had worked at the London Hospital throughout the years at Normansfield and become a major authority on mental subnormality.
-His widow Mary, an able and practical woman who had always helped in the management and daily running of the hospital, continued in this work until she died in 1901.
+John Langdon Down died, much honoured, in 1896.
+He had worked at the London Hospital throughout the years at Normansfield and become a major authority on learning disabilities.
+His widow Mary, who had always helped in the management and daily running of the hospital, continued in this work until she died in 1901.

 Wartime, followed by transfer to the NHS

-A League of Friends of Normansfield was created in 1957, its first president Lady Brain, the granddaughter of the founder.
-A prominent and highly effective member of the Committee was the West End actor-manager Brian Rix, later Lord Rix. £100,000 was raised in eleven years to provide not only small things for the patients but a school, a shop, a clubroom and a holiday home at Selsey.
+The League of Friends of Normansfield was created in 1957, its first president being Lady Stella Brain.
+A prominent and highly effective member of the Committee was the West End actor-manager Brian Rix, later Lord Rix.
+About £100,000 was raised in eleven years to provide not only small things for the patients but a school, a shop, a clubroom and a holiday home at Selsey.

-This account is condensed from an unpublished collection of reminiscences compiled by Heather Cadbury, a member of the Teddington Area Reminiscence Group (TARG).
-She is is still working on the history of the hospital and will be glad to answer questions on the telephone: her number is 020 8943 1484.
+This page also includes a condensed account from an unpublished collection of reminiscences compiled by Heather Cadbury, a member of the Teddington Area Reminiscence Group (TARG).

 Further Information:Video: Langdon Down, The Legacy Langdon Down Museum of Learning Disability